 What You Can Eat and What You Can't

-Meal replacements include a variety of flavors in their original and advance protein meal bars, premade protein meal shakes, and powdered protein shake mixes (to be mixed with skim milk).
+Meal replacements include a variety of flavors in their original and advanced protein meal bars, premade protein meal shakes, and powdered protein shake mixes (to be mixed with skim milk).
+In 2020, the company reformulated its drinks.

 For 100-calorie snack options, choose from a variety of flavors from their original Slimfast snack bars or from the Slimfast Advanced Nutrition snacks.